ad-bak/top-1/README.md

 ## Reflection

-This project was a great opportunity to delve into the specifics of HTML tables.
-It provided a clear understanding of when and how to use tables effectively in web development.
+This project served as a great refresher on the specifics of HTML tables.
+It's always good to revisit the basics, as it strengthens the understanding of more complex concepts.
 The challenge of the assessment allowed for practical application of the concepts learned.

 ## Acknowledgments

 I would like to thank [The Odin Project](https://www.theodinproject.com/) for providing this challenge and [MDN Web Docs](https://developer.mozilla.org/) for the valuable resources.

-## Author

-[Your Name]

-## License

-This project is licensed under the MIT License.